AIM: An Adaptive and Iterative Mechanism for Differentially Private Synthetic Data

 Back of the envelope calculations reveal that if the number of measurements is greater than roughly $ \log{(1/\delta)} \\+ \epsilon$, which is often the case, then the standard deviation of the required Gaussian noise is lower than that of the Laplace noise.
 Many newer mechanisms recognize this and use Gaussian noise, while older mechanisms were developed with Laplace noise, but can easily be adapted to use Gaussian noise instead.

 \paragraph*{\textbf{Use Unbounded DP}}

 For fixed $(\epsilon, \delta)$, the required noise magnitude is lower by a factor of $\sqrt{2}$ when using unbounded DP (add / remove one record) over bounded DP (modify one record).
 This is because the $L_2$ sensitivity of a marginal query $M_r$ is $1$ under unbounded DP, and $\sqrt{2}$ under bounded DP.
-Some mechanisms like \mst, \privsyn, and \privmrf use unbounded DP, while other mechanisms like \rap, \gem, and \privbayes use bounded DP.
 We remark that these two different definitions of DP are qualitatively different, and because of that, the privacy parameters have different interpretations.